'Ajjur Before 1948

 There are five Israeli settlements established on the village's land: 'Agur built close to the village site in 1950, Tzafririm established in 1958, and Li-'On established in 1960, are southeast of the site; while Giv'at Yesh'ayahu, built in 1958, is close to the border between 'Ajjur's lands and the lands of Zakariyya, and the settlement of Tirosh, established in 1955, is in the northwest area.

 The Village Today

-Only three houses remain; two are deserted and one has been turned into a warehouse.
-One of the deserted houses is a two-storey stone structure that has a large, triple arched front porch.
+There are only three houses standing today, out of which two deserted and one turned into a warehouse.
+'One of the deserted houses is a two-storey stone structure that has a large, triple-arched front porch.
 Cactuses and eucalyptus, almond, and carob trees - interspersed with truncated stone walls and rubble - grow on the site.
-The site itself is fenced and used for grazing.
-The surrounding land has been taken over by the settlement of 'Agur.
+The actual site is now fenced and used for grazing, while the surrounding land has been occupied by the settlement of 'Agur.

 No related videos